Euclid of Alexandria (c. 330–c. 270 BC)

 To later generations, Greek mathematics came to mean Euclid.
 Yet for nearly three centuries before his time there had been Greek mathematicians.
 The earliest mathematical proofs are attributed to Thales of Miletus, who lived about 585 BC, whereas we know that Euclid was at work in 300 BC.
 He taught at Alexandria, which lies at the western end of the Nile delta.
 The city had been enlarged and given its new name by Alexander the Great in 332 BC, and was fast becoming the greatest center of Greek influence outside Greece: what we now call 'Hellenistic culture'.

 It seems that Euclid was not so much an inventor as a recorder of the findings of others: as such he was the greatest mathematical schoolmaster of all time.
 His Elements is the only textbook that has ever been used for well over 2,000 years.
 Not until the 19th century did mathematicians show more precision than Euclid.
 Until then the Elements had been regarded as the most perfect example of a theory in which conclusions are drawn from assumptions in a systematic way: what we call a 'deductive theory'.
-From a small set of basic assumptions or axioms, with careful definitions and logical reasoning, he derived a vast array of theorems set out in an orderly way.
+From a set of five basic assumptions or axioms (including the controversial parallel postulate), with careful definitions and logical reasoning, he derived a vast array of theorems set out in an orderly way.

 To Euclid, the axioms were obvious: in no need of explanation.
 Today, we no longer feel bound to be as sure as he was.
 For instance, he took it that if two straight lines cutting a third interior angles (angles on the same side) amounting to less than two right angles, then those two lines will eventually meet.
 This means that through any point outside a line there is one, and only one, line that will not meet the first: what is called a line 'parallel' to it.
 This for Euclid was an axiom.
 We no longer hold this to be obvious.
 For 200 years now mathematics have tried to derive the parallel axiom from other assumptions of Euclidean geometry, but in vain.
 If we simply drop the parallel axiom, we can build up other systems of geometrical theorems which hang together just as well.
 Such systems are called 'non-Euclidean', and they have become very important in modern science.
 Einstein's general theory of relativity makes use of one of these non-Euclidian geometries.